Starting a million conversations, Rush and Ball emitting vocal vibrations, left coast to right coast.

 Many teachers are supporters of yours or independents.

-Uh I I can't tell you what percentage, Rush, but I can tell you they're independent thinkers, they're college graduates, and they should be given credit for not necessarily all falling within that group that you referred to earlier in the week.
+I can't tell you what percentage, Rush, but I can tell you they're independent thinkers, they're college graduates, and they should be given credit for not necessarily all falling within that group that you referred to earlier in the week.

-It was those teachers being discussed, those who have walked off the job, those who are accepting fraudulent medical excuses from folk fake or fraudulent doctors.
+It was those teachers being discussed, those who have walked off the job, those who are accepting fraudulent medical excuses from fake or fraudulent doctors.

-What do you mean wrong?
+What do you mean, wrong?

 All that is wrong, Rush, and those people should be fired.

-I I firmly believe if merit were the rule, my wife would make more money today than she does.
+I firmly believe if merit were the rule, my wife would make more money today than she does, and that bad teachers should not be allowed in the classroom.

 And I think we're slowly working our way towards that.